 Maria Teresa Fabregas Fernandez, Director Recovery & Resilience Task Force (SG.RECOVER), European Commission

 Christoph Steck, Director Public Policy & Internet, Telefonica S.A.

-Alain Dedieu, President at Schneider-Electric; Chair of DIGITALEUROPE’s Digital Manufacturing Executive Council (DMEC)
+Alain Dedieu, President Water Waste Water segment, Schneider-Electric; Chair of DIGITALEUROPE’s Digital Manufacturing Executive Council (DMEC)

 Dr. Vera Demary, Head of the Competence Area, Digitalisation, Structural Change, and Competition, German Institute for Economic Research